andyfang1105/flashbird/README.md

 ### Obtain New Access Token via Refresh Token

-If your access token has expired, use the `refresh_token` obtained during the initial authentication to request a new access token.
+If your access token has expired and the API function returns a 401 status code, indicating unauthorized access due to an invalid or expired token, use the `refresh_token` obtained during the initial authentication to request a new access token.

 **Endpoint:**
 ```